 Daniel’s choreography has been produced by the 92nd Street Y Harkness Dance Festival, the Inside/Out series at Jacob’s Pillow, the Dance Complex (Cambridge, MA), and by East Tennessee State University.
 He has presented two full evening concerts at Joyce SoHo (NYC) and his project based company performed at various festivals and venues in New York including Judson Church, Dancenow, White Wave, the 92nd Street Y’s Fridays at Noon and Sundays at Three, Topaz Arts, and University Settlement.
 Daniel has been commissioned to choreograph new work for many companies, universities, and festivals; including the Summer Stages Dance Festival (Concord, MA), the VIA Dance Collective (NYC) , the d9 Dance Collective (Seattle) and the Zenon Dance Company (Minneapolis) where his piece Storm was named “Best Dance Performance of 2012” by Minneapolis City Pages.
-As Artistic Director of the Ririe-Woodbury Dance Company he has created two original works for the stage, an installation piece at Utah Museum of Contemporary Art entitled Kinetic Spaces, and was the video designer for their production of Flabbergast.
+As Artistic Director of the Ririe-Woodbury Dance Company he has created multiple original works for the stage, an installation piece at Utah Museum of Contemporary Art entitled Kinetic Spaces, and was the video designer for their production of Flabbergast.
 He received a choreographic fellowship from the Summer Stages Dance Festival and has been the artist in residence at the Silo at Kirkland Farm three times.
 Daniel is a recipient of Dance Theater Workshop’s Outer/Space Creative Residency and of Topaz Arts Solo Flight Creative Residency.
 He has created over 15 new works on students in workshop situations.

 From 1996 – 2010, Daniel regularly taught in New York at respected studios such as the Limón Institute, the 92nd Street Y, Peridance Center, 100 Grand, Dance New Amsterdam (formerly Dancespace Center), and University Settlement.
 He regularly teaches master classes and workshops around the country and has taught at the Metropolitan Opera, the Bates Dance Festival, the Varone Summer Dance Workshop (2000 – 2009), the Limón Summer Workshop (1996 – 1999), the University of North Carolina School of the Arts Summer Comprehensive, and Summer Stages.
 He has been a guest artist at numerous universities and was an adjunct faculty member at Hunter College (NYC) as well as the California Institute of the Arts.
 Daniel held an annual dance intensive in Cambridge, MA for three years and teaches a professional technique workshop in Boulder, CO every summer.
 He has twice been a keynote speaker for the Utah Dance Educators Organization and regularly teaches master classes at various universities around the Salt Lake City area.